getjared/rude/docs.md

 - `current_workspace`: index of the current workspace.
 - `clients`: 2d array of managed windows for each workspace.
 - `client_count`: number of clients in each workspace.
+- `main_window_ratio`: array of ratios for the main window size in each workspace.
 - `ewmh atoms`: used for ewmh support and communication with other x11 clients.

 ### key functions